NickTriance/PDFMerger/README.md

 So, out of spite, I made this simple program that takes multiple PDFs, and combines them into one, big PDF.
 That's it.
 That's all it does.

-If just want to download it, executable versions can be found at https://www.nicktriance.com/downloads.
+If just want to download it, executable (.exe & .jar) versions can be found at https://www.nicktriance.com/downloads.